neharajput591/NFT-Fractionalization-Protocol/README.md

 ## Key Features

 - NFT Locking : The smart contract allows NFT owners to lock their NFTs inside the contract.
-- Fractional token minting: The contract mints ERC20 tokens representing fractional ownership of the locked NFT.
+- Document ERC20 fractional token minting feature
 - Redeem the NFT by burning all fractional tokens
 - Uses OpenZeppelin standards for ERC721 and ERC20 compatibility
 - Ownership control for fractionalization